 626 on Rood: More than a full-service restaurant, 626 on Rood offers a unique culinary discovery of American cuisine and fine wines.
 When ordering locally sourced food, try a local burger.
 The 626 Burger features beef from Roan Creek Ranch.
-Chef/Owner Theo Otte purchases meats from local ranchers, while vegetables and herbs not only come from neighboring growers, but from his home garden, the restaurant’s dining patio and the Palisade Community Garden.
+Chef/Owner Theo Otte purchases meats from local ranchers, while vegetables and herbs not only come from neighboring growers, but from his home garden, the restaurant’s dining patio, and Community Gardens.
 In keeping with the Colorado tradition of “putting up” the bounty for later, 626 on Rood also cans its produce (pickled cucumbers, tomatoes, radishes), allowing the restaurant to have more local ingredients available throughout the year.

 Pablo's Pizza: Pablo’s Pizza got its name from Picasso, and the menu is every bit as creative as the artist.
-Their Panini sandwiches, homemade soups, salads and one-of-a-kind pizzas use only the freshest ingredients.
+Their Panini sandwiches, homemade soups, salads, and one-of-a-kind pizzas use only the freshest ingredients.